Download a free trial to find out which Altium software best suits your needs

 A unified PCB design package that integrates the best tools, automated documentation and production planning features.

-The ASME is one organization that specifies design requirements on all types of mechanical products.
+The ASME is an organization that specifies design requirements on all types of mechanical products.
 Issues like safety margins, mechanical tolerances, requirements on mechanical drawings, and much more are specified in the ASME standards.
-Most designers who are not familiar with all aspects of the ASME standards may not be aware of the mechanical requirements on PCB designs.
+Most designers who are not familiar with all aspects of the ASME standards or ASME codes may not be aware of the mechanical requirements on PCB designs.

 Most electronics designers should be aware of various IPC standards on printed circuit boards for use in electronic products.
 These standards are designed to ensure manufacturability and reliability of electronic products, while the relevant ASME standards are more concerned with dimensioning and tolerancing of different areas in PCB design.

-As ASME is concerned with mechanical aspects of different designs, the ASME standards on PCBs specify important geometric dimensioning and tolerancing requirements on various aspects of PCB design.
+As ASME is concerned with mechanical engineers properly implementing aspects of different designs, the ASME standards on PCBs specify important geometric dimensioning and tolerancing requirements on various aspects of PCB design.
 These important requirements are mirrored in the IPC 2615 standards, and the right design software will allow you to implement dimensioning and tolerancing information directly into your layout and documentation.
 So while ASME standards cover, for example, a boiler pressure vessel and piping design, it also covers any computer chip inside of it.
 If the computer chip fails, the boiler pressure vessel and piping could become extremely dangerous.

 Important standards on electronic equipment under IPC 2615 are actually derived from ASME Y14.5M.
 Complying with these standards on printed circuit board dimensioning and tolerancing takes CAD tools that allow ultra-accurate component placement and that interface with your routing and via design tools.
 You’ll also need to specify tolerances directly in your mechanical drawings.